mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/_index.md

 test pyramid...
 Like any other project, EDC has established a set of recommendations and rules that contributors must adhere to in order to guarantee a smooth collaboration with the project.
-Note that familiarity with our [formal contribution guidelines](../../../CONTRIBUTING.md) is assumed.
+Note that familiarity with our [formal contribution guidelines](./guidelines) is assumed.
 There additional recommendations we have compiled that are relevant when deploying and administering EDC instances.

 ### 5.1 Coding best practices

-Code should be written to conform with the EDC [style guide](../../contributing/styleguide.md) and our [coding principles](../../contributing/coding-principles.md).
+Code should be written to conform with the EDC [style guide](./guidelines/styleguide).

 A frequent subject of critique in pull requests is logging.
 Spurious and very verbose log lines like "Entering/Leaving method X" or "Performing action Z" should be avoided because they pollute the log output and don't contribute any value.